Preunicom/Lib_UART_Extension_Pack/README.md

 - Sending UART data
 - Setting GPIO output values
 - Configure timer
+- Sending SPI data

 #### Receiving

 - custom ISRs for all units can be implemented (act like interrupted from the unit itself)
 - GPIO has an extra feature with saving the last in- and output values to have current values accessible
+- SPI also stores the last set slave id to be able to minimize control message overhead

 ## Usage